Effects of equation of state on hydrodynamic expansion, spectra, flow harmonics and two-pion interferometry: Numerical results and discussions

-It can be inferred from the plots that, at both $\sqrt{s} = 130$ MeV and $200$ MeV, the freeze-out process of LQCD stands out from other EoSs.
-This can be understood using Fig.~\ref{e3pt4}, where the derivative of pressure with respect to temperature for LQCD is quite different from those of CEP, FO and FOS.
-In particular, for FO with a first order phase transition, the pressure remains unchanged during the transition process while the system continuously expands.
-In the case of CEP and FOS, the phase transition is smooth.
-However, in comparison to LQCD, the differences are not large.
-At 200 GeV, one observes that for LQCD it takes relatively less time for the system to freeze-out than the other three EoSs.
-This is probably due to its bigger derivative of the pressure vs. temperature curve in the high temperature region.
-As can be seen in Fig.~\ref{e3pt4}, on the other hand, the differences between CEP, FO and FOS are very small at high temperature limit.
-At 130 GeV, since the incident energy is smaller, the initial temperature is lower, and the local baryon density becomes slightly bigger.
-Therefore the properties of EoSs at finite baryon density and at the phase transtion region play an increasingly important role.
-Consequently, the differences between FO, FOS and CEP become observable.
+In particular, for FO with a first order phase transition, the pressure remains unchanged during the transition process meanwhile the system expands.
+In the case of CEP and FOS, the phase transition is smoother.
+One observes that for LQCD, the system takes less time to completely freeze-out than for the other three EoS's, which is more evident for the results at 130 GeV for RHIC energy.
+This is probably due to its bigger value of the pressure, as can be seen in Fig.~\ref{e3pt4}, while the differences between CEP, FO and FOS are relatively small.

-Next, particle spectra and elliptic flow are evaluated using 4000 NeXuS events for each centrality window at both 130 and 200 GeV Au-Au collisions.
-Balancing between a good statistics and efficiency, only 200 events are used for the calculation of particle spectra, but all 4000 events are used to evaluate the elliptic flow coefficients.
-At the end of each event, Monte-Carlo generator is invoked 100 times for decoupling.
-There are two free parameters in the present simulation, namely, an overall normalization factor to reproduce correctly the multiplicity and the thermal freeze-out temperature which is adjusted to the slope of transverse momentum spectra.

-The results of the hydrodynamic simulations for the spectra and the flow parameters are shown in Figs.~\ref{pt-spectra} to \ref{v2eos}.
-Results for the $p_T$ spectra are shown for all charged particles in Fig.~\ref{pt-spectra}.
-At a given energy, the same normalization is adopted for all different EoSs to evaluate the $dN/d\eta$ yields.
-Our results are compared with PHOBOS' Au+Au data at 130~GeV~\cite{phobos-spectrum-03} and 200~GeV~\cite{phobos-spectrum-02}.
-For collisions at 130~GeV, a pseudo-rapidity interval $-1<\eta<1$ is used in the calculations of the $p_T$ spectra, which is then compared with the STAR data, where the pseudo-rapidity intervals are $-0.5 < \eta < 0.5$ \cite{star-spectrum-01} and $0.5<|\eta|<1$ \cite{star-spectrum-02} respectively.
-The freeze-out temperatures are determined as a function of centrality to fit the slope of the spectra, as shown in Table \ref{tf130}.
+The results of the hydrodynamic simulations for the spectra of identified particles, the flow parameters and the two-pion interferometry are shown in Figs.~\ref{pt-spectra-pid} to \ref{hbt-cm-lcms}.
+These results are compared with PHOBOS' Au+Au data at 130~GeV~\cite{RHIC-phobos-spectrum-03} and 200~GeV~\cite{RHIC-phobos-spectrum-02}.

-For Au+Au collisions at 200~GeV, the pseudo-rapidity interval used in the calculations of $p_T$ spectra is $0.2<y<1.4$, which is the same as that in the data \cite{phobos-spectrum-01}.
-Again, the freeze-out temperatures are determined as a function of centrality, which is shown in Table~\ref{tf200}.
-The same set of parameters for the freeze-out temperatures and renormalization factor was used for the different EoSs.
-It turned out that all three EoSs reproduce the measured $\eta$ (not shown in the figures) and $p_T$ spectra reasonably well, although some deviations occur at $p_T > 3$~GeV for peripheral centrality windows.

-Our results indicate that particle spectra are not very sensitive to the choice of EoS.
-This is consistent with conclusions obtained previously by using smoothed IC~\cite{eos-pasi-02}.